Meditation | Seven Practices That Make You A More Attractive Man

 Set a time: I’ve got 20 minutes to do this.

-If you give yourself longer what you find is that your mind wanders more, as there is no clear end time to your meditative practice.
+- If you give yourself longer your mind wanders more as there is no clear end time to your meditative practice

 As you build trust and familiarity, you will be able to increase this time constraint.